The-Affair-Magazine/theaffairmag/_posts/2021-05-31-good-sleep-alzheimers.md

 title: "How does good sleep help prevent Alzheimer's?"
 author: "Puja Suthar"
 image: /images/post-images/may-2021/How Does Good Sleep Help Prevent Alzheimers.png
 excerpt: "When you are in a deep sleep, your brain cleans out toxins that can contribute to the risk of getting Alzheimer’s.
-One day of no sleep or irregular sleep can disrupt this beneficial cycle of 'brainwashing.'"
+Irregular sleep can disrupt this 'brainwashing.'"
 category: "Science"
 ---